top of page

 Why is tummy time crucial for infants?

 Tummy time promotes muscle strength, coordination, and cognitive engagement.
-A lack of tummy time is associated with increased cases of plagiocephaly (flat head syndrome) and delayed motor development (Marinus, 2020).
+A lack of tummy time is associated with increased cases of plagiocephaly (flat head syndrome or flat spot) and delayed motor development (Marinus, 2020).
 Moreover, tummy time helps your baby develop the necessary strength in their neck and shoulder muscles, which are vital for upcoming milestones.
-By encouraging your baby to spend time on the floor, you are also providing them with the opportunity to interact with their environment.
-This playtime fosters cognitive development as they learn to reach for and grasp toys, stimulating their curiosity and problem-solving skills.
+By laying your baby, you are also providing them with the opportunity to interact with their environment.
+This playtime fosters cognitive development as they learn to reach for and grasp toys, and helps develop their curiosity and problem-solving skills.

 When Should You Start Tummy Time with Your Baby?